chr1shr/incrmt/README.md

 body with itself, we have also developed the capability of modeling many bodies with a single levelset.
 Where previously we treated multiple bodies with their own levelset fields, we can now evolve one levelset containing all bodies and treat all contacts as self-collisions.
-The code here can peform a variety of simulations and carries out all examples and tests described in the following
+The code here can perform a variety of simulations and carries out all examples and tests described in the following
 publication: